hulkdx/DocsK8S/aws/README.md

 - Internet accesss can be inbound or outbound
 - Even ssh to the instance is not possible without igw

+### NAT gateway
+Internet Gateway (IGW) allows instances with public IPs to access the internet.
+NAT Gateway (NGW) allows instances with no public IPs to access the internet.

 # AWS stateful k8s

 ## EBS CSI driver